Evil robots with machine-guns, killing any human in sight, because the robots know they are more intelligent than humans.

 You have probably heard about this theory, you may even consider this is something that will inevitably happen, in the near future, unless we do something about it.

 However, everything about that sentence is wrong.
+What is an evil AI?
 Let’s debunk it.

 AI versus General AI